 Lyme Disease Support Is My Passion

 I suffered from Lyme disease for almost four years.
 The experience was terrible.
-I experienced many long-term symptoms, including joint pain, fatigue, and brain fog.
+I had a bull’s-eye rash and experienced a many long-term symptoms, including joint pain, fatigue, and brain fog.
 The disease had impacts on my home life, work life, and social life.
 Endless visits to medical specialists took its toll on my pocketbook, as well.

 During my third year with Lyme disease, I learned about Phyllanthus niruri herbal tea from the Amazon.
 Phyllanthus niruri (Chanca Piedra) is commonly used for kidney stone support.
 Research suggests it may be one of the best herbs for Lyme disease support.
 Phyllanthus may be able to block replication of the Lyme disease spirochete by interfering with the outer surface proteins that enable Borrelia burgdorferi to evade the immune system.